Matthew Rosenberg

-Matthew Rosenberg (born August 2, 1974) is a Pulitzer-Prize winning American journalist who covers national security issues for The New York Times.
-He previously spent 15 years as a foreign correspondent in Asia, Africa and the Middle East, and was expelled from Afghanistan in August 2014 on the orders of President Hamid Karzai, the first expulsion of a Western journalist from Afghanistan since the Taliban ruled the country.
+Matthew Rosenberg (born August 2, 1974) is a Pulitzer-Prize winning American journalist.
+He worked at The New York Times from 2011 to April, 2024.
+He spent 15 years as a foreign correspondent in Asia, Africa and the Middle East, and was expelled from Afghanistan in August 2014 on the orders of President Hamid Karzai, the first expulsion of a Western journalist from Afghanistan since the Taliban ruled the country.

 Early life

 Rosenberg was born in New York City.
 He holds a bachelor's degree from McGill University in Montreal, Quebec, Canada.

 Career

 Rosenberg began his reporting career at The Associated Press, and served as a foreign correspondent for the news agency in South Asia, the Middle East, East Africa and the Caribbean.

 Awards

 Rosenberg was part of a team of New York Times reporters who won a Pulitzer Prize for national reporting in 2018 for reporting on Donald Trump's advisers and their connections to Russia.
 He also won two George Polk Awards, and was a finalist for the Pulitzer Prize in international reporting in 2016.

 He received the 2019 Gerald Leb Award for Investigative reporting for his contributions to the series "Facebook, Disinformation and Privacy".